Home

 Sports Stars Light Up Cell Phones Marketing

 What do tennis champions Venus and Serena Williams have in common with soccer legend Pele?
-All three are the latest sports stars to step into the cell phones marketing arena.
+All three are the some of the sports stars to step into the cell phones marketing arena.
 This is a growing cell phone trend.

 Cell Phones: Tomorrow's Navigation Devices